Sunlis/ONI-nerf-electrolyzer/README.md

 Both buildings now require raw minerals instead.

-## Incubator
+## Incubator ✔️

 Incubators are generally not worth powering unless you cheese the Lullabied buff with a timer sensor, making the tradeoff of powering the building less interesting.

-Proposal:
+Changes:
-* Reduce power consumption to 30W
+* Reduce power consumption to 60W
 * The Lullabied buff is lost when the building is unpowered or disabled or the egg is removed from the incubator.
     - as an interesting side effect, this can be used to grind up a rancher's Husbandry (neat!)
-* The Lullabied buff duration is now affected by the Husbandry stat.

 ## Grooming Station